W.Va. politicos keep fighting over 2020; voters, not so much

 Warner also started a pilot project that allowed military and overseas citizens to use a mobile voting application.
 That mattered to Tim Smith, an Army veteran, who had experienced challenges voting when he was deployed.

-“He is wanting people to legitimately, rightfully vote and eliminate any type of any type of cheating, quite honestly,” Lori said.
+“He is wanting people to legitimately, rightfully vote and eliminate any type of cheating, quite honestly,” Lori Smith said.
 “I don’t feel that there’s anything wrong with wanting to make a system more efficient and more fair.”

 ——